-The ordinance _ passed without a hint of objection _ will make San Francisco the nation's only city that demands private businesses offer domestic partners the same customer discounts they extend to married couples.
-Mayor Willie Brown says he will sign it.
+The ordinance, which Mayor Willie Brown says he will sign, will make San Francisco the only U.S. city to order private businesses to offer domestic partners any customer discounts they extend to married couples.

 Most city businesses that might be subject to the law, such as gyms, car rental companies and insurance agencies, already comply.
-Still, supervisors were determined for the city to set a standard for human rights.
+Still, supervisors are determined that the city set a standard for human rights.

-``We should not force or coerce (businesses) to adopt policies they find morally objectionable,'' said Rep. Frank Riggs, a Republican with a mostly rural constituency in Northern California.
+``We should not force or coerce (businesses) to adopt policies they find morally objectionable,″ said Rep. Frank Riggs, R-Calif., who sponsored the measure.

-Democrats attacked Riggs' proposal as mean-spirited and bigoted. ``I don't know why Mr. Riggs wants to create a war,'' said Rep. Nancy Pelosi, who represents San Francisco.
+Democrats attacked the Riggs measure as mean-spirited and bigoted, a message meant to promote intolerance. ``I don’t know why Mr. Riggs wants to create a war,″ said Rep. Nancy Pelosi, who represents San Francisco.

-``It makes good business sense,'' he said. ``It gives business an additional marketing tool and could help them compete with other businesses.''
+``It makes good business sense,″ Leno said. ``It gives business an additional marketing tool and could help them compete with other businesses.″

-Laura Gilleran, 23, said she and her live-in girlfriend, T.C.
+And Laura Gilleran, 23, says she and her live-in girlfriend, T.C.
 Myers, are more excited by the symbolism of the ordinance than by any discounts.